kursatyurt/kursatyurt/README.md

-Hey there, I am Kursat Yurt,

-I am a Ph.D. candidate at the Technical University of Munich.
-Nowadays, I am trying to share my experience on my [blog page](https://kursatyurt.com)
+Hi, I’m Kürşat Yurt, a doctoral candidate at the Technical University of Munich (TUM).

-Here are some topics that I am interested in:

-- Computational Fluid Dynamics (CFD)
-- Multiphysics solvers
-- High-Performance Computing

-My favorite tools to work with:

-- C++, Python and Fortran
-- MPI and OpenMP
-- SU2
+My work centers on mid-fidelity aerodynamics, aeromechanics, and high-performance computing, with an emphasis on performance-portable simulation frameworks for rotorcraft and eVTOL applications.

+I’m particularly interested in bridging physical modeling and scalable software design—developing numerical methods that balance accuracy, computational efficiency.